General Security Tips

 - Call the three national credit report organizations immediately to place a fraud alert on your name and social security number.
 The alert means that any company that checks your credit will know that your card was stolen and they much contact you to authorize new credit.
 Their phone numbers are: Equifax 1-800-525-6285; Experian 1-888-397-3742; TransUnion 1-800-680-7289; or contact them through their websites.

 - The Social Security Administration also has a fraud line at 1-800-269-0271 or on-line at www.socialsecurity.gov/fraudreport.

 - Exercise caution when sharing personal information over the internet, the telephone, or in person.

 - Do no put your credit card number on the internet unless it is encrypted on a secured site.

 - When you order new credit cars in the mail, watch the calendar to make sure you get the card within the appropriate time.
-Properly dispose of expired credit cards.
+Destroy expired credit cards.

 - Cancel all credit cards you have not used in the last six months.

 - Shred all documents, including pre-approved credit applications received in your name, insurance forms, bank checks, statements, and other financial information you are discarding.

 - Order your credit report at least twice a year from all three major sources: Equifax 1-800-525-6285; Experian 1-888-397-3742; and TransUnion 1-800-680-7289.
 Correct all mistakes on your credit report in writing, return receipt requested.

 - If victimized, notify the financial institutions where your accounts may have been tampered with.
 Closing accounts may be necessary.